PaulMacLachlan/Arduino/README.md

-# Arduino
-Arduino Work for N SLASH A - LIVE 20XX
+# Arduino Work for N SLASH A - LIVE 20XX

 A few years back I decided I wanted to create a live music show that functioned similar to an art installation.
 I'd been playing live music for years, and I was bored, looking for something fresh.
 So I chellenged myself to design a show that would be part theater, part performance art, and be something that would be completely controlled by myself, live.